 Do Something Different

 Our habitual natural tendencies can be incredibly helpful and sensible (putting a seat belt on without thinking, washing our hands after the loo, stopping at a red light).
 Habits help us to size up the world, warn us of danger and make decisions without effort.
 But some of them can imprison us.
 They can lead to us unthinkingly processing any new incoming information according to what we know, rather than on the basis of what we are actually perceiving.
-Or they can lead us to do things mindlessly, without stopping to think about what we are doing.

-Sometimes the brain is pulled up short when it has to face patterns, people and behaviours that are different to what we know or habitually do.
+Sometimes the brain is pulled up short when it has to face patterns, people and behaviors that are different to what we know or habitually do.
 Processing them requires conscious effort and a forging of new pathways outside the 'comfort zone' of the familiar.
 But when we make ourselves do so, we are freed up from the old automatic habits and no longer locked into the old ways.
 That's why, if you can change what you do, you can change your future.

 There's nothing better for the brain than to bombard it with things it has never encountered before.
 New sights, new sounds, new smells, new actions and new perceptions.
 Because it's only when the brain is confronted with things it has never come across before that it begins to reorganize itself.
 Potentially, to lay down new pathways.
 Ones that supplant the old ones.